Mirasys System Services

 DVRServer never contacts the applications (Spotter for Windows and System Manager) or SMServer.

-However, if IP cameras are installed in the system, servers contact the IP cameras using TCP or UDP depending on the camera model.
+However, if IP cameras are installed in the system, servers contact the IP cameras using TCP or UDP, depending on the camera model and the camera configuration.

 WDServer